MawKKe/racket-embed-example/README.md

 is unbearably slow, so I recommend using the lazy method during development.

+[1]: depending on what libraries/modules you embed into it

 # Run

+## tl;dr
+Build the project, then you should be able to run the simple `repl` example:

+    $ source test-vars.sh
+    $ ./build/repl

+## Explanation
 The example executable 'repl' needs to read these bootfiles at startup:

-- petite.boot
+- `petite.boot`
-- scheme.boot
+- `scheme.boot`
-- racket.boot
+- `racket.boot`

 On Ubuntu 20.04, these files are found under `/usr/lib/racket`.
 The custom startup routine (`boot-racket.c`) attemps to locate these files via environment variables `PETITE_BOOT`, `SCHEME_BOOT` and `RACKET_BOOT`, respectively.

-Additionally, the boot routine loads the custom racket base image which should be generated via `raco ctool`.
+Additionally, the boot routine loads the custom racket base image which should have beeen generated via `raco ctool`.
 The path the base image is specified via `RACKET_BASE_BIN` environment variable.
 Note, that CMake is configured to generate this base image automatically.

 So at startup, all you need to run is something like this:

     $ export PETITE_BOOT=/usr/lib/racket/petite.boot